EdwardCatoiu/Alleleome/Datasets/ReadMe.md

+# Supplementary Datatsets for:

+## Whole genome sequences from wild-type and laboratory evolved strains define the alleleome and establish its hallmarks.
+Edward Alexander Catoiu<sup>1</sup>, Patrick Phaneuf<sup>2</sup>, Jonathan Monk<sup>3</sup>, Bernhard O Palsson<sup>*1,2</sup>
+- <sup>1</sup>Department of Bioengineering, University of California, San Diego, La Jolla, CA 92101, USA
+- <sup>2</sup>The NNF Center for Biosustainability, The Technical University of Denmark, Lyngby, Denmark
+- <sup>3</sup>Avellino Lab, Menlo Park, CA 94025, USA
+- *Correspondence to Bernard Palsson, palsson@ucsd.edu

+Some of the datasets may have been modified to comply with file size restrictions.

 #### DatasetS1-phylo_host_country_genome_features.xlsx
 This dataset provides the EzClermont grouping, country, and host information for 2,661 wild-type E. coli strains used in this study.
 This dataset is plotted in Fig. S1a-b and is used as the color scheme for Fig. S1c-f.
 More information is provided in the file.
 #### DatasetS2-Ecoli_genomes_and_allele_ids.xlsx.